EarthKingdomsDev/EarthKingdoms-Launcher/README.md

 ### Note on Third-Party Usage

+You may use this software in your own project so long as the following conditions are met.

+* Credit is expressly given to the original authors (Daniel Scalzi).
+  * Include a link to the original source on the launcher's About page.
-Please give credit to the original author and provide a link to the original source.
-This is free software, please do at least this much.
+  * Credit the authors and provide a link to the original source in any publications or download pages.
+* The source code remain **public** as a fork of this repository.

+We reserve the right to update these conditions at any time, please check back periodically.

 ---